cinnion/ansible-role-letsencrypt-certs/README.md

 ## Requirements

-This role has been developed using Ansible 2.6, and presently only works with RHEL/CentOS 6.x and 7.x.
+This role has been developed using Ansible 2.9, and presently only works with RHEL/CentOS/Rocky between 6.x and 9.x.
 Adapting it to other distros, or even other OSes should not be an issue; it is just that I do not presently use anything else.

 It also does not address the setup/execution of a client such as [cerbot](https://certbot.eff.org/), nor does it address the initial